• Skip to main content

 Nearly Impossible To Overwater

 The porous fabric makes it easy for excess water to escape and also allows air into the pot to help dry out the soil.
-The result is that the roots will never become water logged.
+The result is that the roots will never become waterlogged.

 This is one of the biggest advantages of fabric pots for beginning growers.